The Birth Of Community Addiction Services

-EmberWood Center began in 1979 as a prevention program of the Near Eastside Multi-Service Center (now the John H. Boner Community Center).
+Emberwood Center began in 1979 as the first drug and alcohol prevention program for adolescents in Indianapolis.
+This was part of the Near Eastside Multi-Service Center (now the John H. Boner Community Center).
 We were first known as the Near Eastside Primary Prevention Project and, a year later, adopted the shorter name of the Alternatives Project.
 In 1981, we added outpatient treatment for adolescents and shortly thereafter adopted the name Prevention Intervention Treatment Services, or “PITS,” for short.
 Needless to say, we took some grief for PITS, but the young people we served could definitely relate to being in the PITS!

 In 1984 EmberWood Center decided to reach farther and opened Mirage Retreat, a statewide residential adolescent treatment center.
 Mirage was designed to continue our focus on providing affordable services to those individuals who lacked the means to access services elsewhere.